smartschat/art/README.md

 $ perl scorer.pl muc key response > conll_score_file
 ```

-The script prints the extracted values for recall and precision to standard output.
+The script prints the extracted values for recall and precision to standard output (sutiable for testing of differences in F1 score)